A Warm Welcome to Stiftsschule Engelberg

 (NB: In Switzerland grades are awarded on a scale of 1 to 6, with 6 being the highest mark).

-In celebration of the 900th anniversary of the Benedictine Monastery of Engelberg, the Gertrud von Speyr Foundation awarded five full scholarships to Gymnasium students in 2020.
+As part of the 900th anniversary celebrations for Engelberg Abbey, the Gertrud von Speyer Foundation awarded five full scholarships in 2020.

 The Benedictus Foundation of the Monastery of Engelberg provides scholarships in recognition of exceptional achievement.

-Each year, the “Association of Friends and Alumni of the Institut La Salle Neuchâtel” offers a scholarship of up to CHF 8,000, with preference given to a non-German-speaking student from another region of Switzerland.
+The "Association of Friends and Alumni of the Institut La Salle Neuchâtel" awards a scholarship of up to CHF 8,000 each year.
+Preference is given to a non-German-speaking student from another part of the country.

 Cantonal authorities also provide scholarships and educational loans to support students’ studies.